 Things don’t start well.
 The Queue line is awful.
 A total cattle pen with little organization and nothing to see.
 If it is hot there is no shelter from the sun as you wait in line for the trams to arrive.
 The only plus is the queue moves quite well as the trams are large and regular.

-We will Describe the typical route and things we have seen on our tours but you should understand this is a live studio and areas and location can and are used for filming and tour trams make
+We will Describe the typical route and things we have seen on our tours but you should understand this is a live studio and areas and locations can and are used for filming and tour trams make bad movie backdrops, so routes and sights can and do change, but we are going for typical.

 Will We See Celebrities?